Old Fashioned Chocolate Peanut Butter Fudge

 • butter or margarine – Gram always used margarine, but my mom uses butter.

 Because we test all our recipes, we recommend that you make them once just as it is without substitutions or changes.
 Sometimes variations can go awry.
-Making our Old Fashion Chocolate Peanut Butter Fudge recipe as we have tested it will yield the best results.
+Making our Peanut Butter Chocolate Fudge recipe as we have tested it will yield the best results.
 If you really want to get creative, here are some ideas for variations that might work well.
 (Please note, we have not tested these variations).

 • Instead of using vanilla extract, use an equal amount of peppermint or orange extract.
 Liquor such as Bailey’s Irish Creme would also be delicious but you may need to play with the amount to get the flavoring right.

-Old Fashioned Chocolate Peanut Butter Fudge Recipe
+Platter of Old Fashioned Chocolate Peanut Butter Fudge with sprinkles.

 A classic recipe that’s been in our family for over six decades, this homemade fudge recipe will soon become a part of your holiday traditions, too.